POTATOX35/wifi-qr-generator/README.md

 # WIFI QR Generator

 Just click the button.
-Your QR code is ready !
+It will detect your connected wifi and your QR code is ready !

 ## Details

-- It doesnt contain case sensivity
 - It saves QR image file with high quality for prints
 - It has a simple ui and there is no any advertisement
 - Its totally free to use

 ![In app image](https://github.com/POTATOX35/wifi-qr-generator/blob/main/screenshot.png?)